LaunchCodeEducation/intro-to-programming-csharp/src/chapters/loops/while-loops.rst

 .. index::
    single: loop; while

-There is another JavaScript construct that can also be used for iteration, the ``while`` loop.
+There is another C# construct that can also be used for iteration, the ``while`` loop.
 The ``while`` loop provides a much more general mechanism for iterating.
 Like a ``for`` loop, it uses a condition to determine whether the loop body will continue to execute.
 Unlike a ``for`` loop, however, it does not